Houchang Chehabi

-Houchang Esfandiar Chehabi is a scholar of Iranian studies at the Frederick S. Pardee School of Global Studies at Boston University where he is Professor of International Relations and History.
+Houchang Esfandiar Chehabi (born 1950) is a scholar of Iranian studies at the Frederick S. Pardee School of Global Studies at Boston University where he is Professor of International Relations and History.

 Chehabi is Iranian-German and was born in Tehran, Iran.
 He is a former Harvard faculty member, as well as UCLA.
 He received his MA and DPhil from Yale University.